 Once I mixed the candies into the dough it was so thick I wasn’t sure it would make a good cookie.
 But I spooned it onto the pans and into the oven they went.
 After about 10 or 11 minutes they were beautiful balls of chocolate malt deliciousness.
 I let them cool for a minute then downed a couple with the boy.
 They are great by themselves and are delish with a cold glass of milk.
 They are gooey in parts because the whoppers sort of melt and explode, yet they are soft.
 It is such a great texture combo, and the malted chocolate combo is always welcome.
 I brought them to work today and had to take the container off my desk at 1:30 because there was only 1 left (and I wanted it!).
 I have never had a tray emptied by 1:30!
 Even my rugelach lasted almost the entire day!
 This one is definitely a keeper!

 Tips for next time: maybe less baking powder, as I would like a slightly slimmer cookie.
 As noted before, find an easier way to chop the whoppers (tips from readers would be much appreciated).
 Finally, if I am in the mood for a more pronounced malt flavor, I will cut down on the cocoa powder and increase the amount of Ovaltine by the same amount.
 Those are the only changes I would make.
-Wait, no, I lie, one more change: make 2 batches so that they last a full 24 hours!
+Wait, no, I lie, one more change: make 2 batches so that they last a full 24 hours!1 3/4 cups all-purpose flour

 1 cup malted milk powder (or Ovaltine.
 Chocolate or Plain.
 I used chocolate)